 Having an excellent recognition scheme can be counterproductive if not everyone can participate.

-The best staff recognition schemes encourage employees to show their appreciation to each other, rather than relying just on top-down awards.
+The best staff recognition schemes encourage employees to show their appreciation to each other (peer to peer recognition), rather than relying just on top-down awards.
 Demonstrating that team members can also appreciate each other’s efforts is one of the fastest ways to build team identity and cohesion.

 Great schemes are also broad enough to reward a wide range of employees and different types of success.
 This isn’t about lowering the bar so everyone can be recognized.
 Instead, the aim is to be able to reward the myriad of ways that great employees can make a difference.